Essential Overview of the Fort Bend County Right-of-Way Performance Bond

 The Occupational Safety and Health Administration (OSHA) requires that equipment be kept at least 10 feet away from power lines with voltages up to 50kV.
 For higher voltage, the required distance is greater.
 Find a Texas Title Attorney ($7,500) Bond.

-The right of way is a strip of land where the transmission line for HVDC power lines are constructed, erected and maintained.
-The centerline or ROW follows one side as it clears trees, structures and any other obstruction that may interfere with the electricity flow in these cables.
+The right-of-way is a strip of land where the transmission line for HVDC power lines is constructed, erected,a nd maintained.
+The centerline or ROW follows one side as it clears trees, structures, and any other obstruction that may interfere with the electricity flow in these cables.

 How far should the power pole be from the house?

 Many homeowners wonder how close their power lines should be to the perimeter of their home.
-Power poles must not be within one foot from your house, but you can install them up to 30 feet away and wire between the disconnect box and breaker panel does not have to be buried if it's installed there as well.
+Power poles must not be within one foot of your house, but you can install them up to 30 feet away, and wire between the disconnect box and breaker panel does not have to be buried if it’s installed there as well.

 How much clearance do you need for power lines?